 So, how do you know if you are listening to your wise mind?
 How to find access to it?
 What can you achieve with your wise mind?
 If you have the questions mentioned above rambling inside your head, then waste no time and continue reading further.

-What is a Wise Mind in DBT?
+What is Wise Mind?

 A wise mind is a concept in Dialectical Behavior Therapy (DBT).
 According to this concept, you can develop this talent through cognitive-behavioral changes.
 When you practice certain behaviors, patterns, and exercises, you unlock your ability to know things (without using your intellect).
 This ability is known as intuition, and all of us have it.
 However, most of us fail to tap into it and, thus, never discover our magical powers.